johon-lituobang/johon-lituobang/README.md

 There are six papers and codes deposited here.
 I introduced them in a time series.

 The first one is "Infer metabolic directions from moment differences of mass-weighted intensity distributions".
 It proposed a method to infer the metabolic directions by analysing the mass spectra dataset without requiring annotating their structures.

 This work was finished two years ago, and later I shared to some professors.
 I registered the domain, http://directome.org and http://biomathematics.org in January, 2022.
+It is prepared for a PNAS brief report but later I realized the mean estimator is critical in this method, so I started to develop robust mean estimators.
+Therefore this work was posponed to this stage.

+The second one is "Matrix dissimilarity from the differences of moments and sparsity".
+It classified current dissimilarity measures into two groups: mean dissimilarities and sparisity dissimilarities, and proposed a new class of dissimilarity measures call standard deviation dissimilarity.
+This method can delineate the key factors underlying group differences.
+For example, in biology, mean dissimilarity indicates differences driven by up/down-regulated gene expressions, standard deviation dissimilarity reflects the heterogeneity of response to treatment, and sparsity dissimilarity corresponds to differences prompted by the activation/silence of genes.

+This work was also initiated two years ago, and later I shared to some professors for collaboration.
+It is also prepared for PNAS.
+Later I realized the moment estimator is critical in this method, so I started to develop robust moment estimators.
+Therefore this work was posponed to this stage.

-The second one is
+The third one is "

+I am introducing this work in YouTube and Quora, if you are interested, please visit: https://www.youtube.com/@Iobiomathematics or https://www.quora.com/profile/Tuobang-Li-1/answers .
+Also, it has been deposited in Zenodo.
+Tuobang Li.
+(2023).
+Matrix dissimilarities based on differences in moments and sparsity.
+Zenodo. https://doi.org/10.5281/zenodo.10406288 and research gate https://www.researchgate.net/publication/377974505_Matrix_dissimilarities_based_on_differences_in_moments_and_sparsity